truj1ll0/mkdocs-help-center/docs/campaign-studio/getting-started/intro-to-the-designer.md

 # Designer

+<div class="wistia_responsive_padding" style="padding:56.25% 0 0 0;position:relative;"><div class="wistia_responsive_wrapper" style="height:100%;left:0;position:absolute;top:0;width:100%;"><iframe src="https://fast.wistia.net/embed/iframe/fbu1uxzhk4?seo=true&videoFoam=true" title="Campaign Studio's Designer Video" allow="autoplay; fullscreen" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" msallowfullscreen width="100%" height="100%"></iframe></div></div>
+<script src="https://fast.wistia.net/assets/external/E-v1.js" async></script>

 Campaign Studio’s designer lets you build your campaign’s layout, design the look and feel of your pages, and add text, buttons, images, and custom code to create a donation page fit for your needs.

 In Campaign Studio, you can add or delete sections, drag and drop elements, and place widgets such as a donation form or FAQ where you need them.

 ## Add, remove, or move blocks

 You can add sections and elements to your canvas by dragging and dropping them from the editor to your canvas.
 To move or remove blocks, you’ll need to hover over the element or section and select the appropriate icon.

 ### Add blocks